u california, Berkeley (PhD)

 I earned an MBA in finance with minor in marketing at U Chicago.
 I have worked as a manager or consultant in eight businesses in the Fortune 100, including GE headquarters and two divisions, and as a consultant with McKinsey & Co., where the head of industrial consulting rated me "the best analyst in the Firm."
 I have served as general manager or president of three mathematical and business analysis software businesses.

 I tutor the GMAT and other tests.
 I teach skills and knowledge tailored to each test area.
 I like to help people learn.
 I focus on improving problem-solving strategies and understanding of fundamental concepts.
-I succeed with bright students and students with special learning issues because I am attentive to each student's learning styles.
+I succeed in helping a wide range of because I am attentive to each student's learning styles.
 I am a class teacher and senior tutor at a premium educational services firm.